-Leon Settle has served as an assistant coach in sprints, jumps and relays at UTEP for six seasons.
+Leon Settle has served as an assistant coach in sprints, jumps and relays at UTEP for seven seasons.

 While at UTEP, Settle has mentored one Olympic qualifier, three IAAF World Championships qualifiers, five NCAA Championships qualifiers, 15 NCAA Preliminary qualifiers, 11 Conference USA Champions and two C-USA Freshmen of the Meet.

-During 2015, Settle was a part of the first women’s team conference title in program history when the women captured gold at the Conference USA Indoor Championships.
+During 2015, Settle was a part of the first women’s team conference title in program history when the women captured gold at the C-USA Indoor Championships.

 Settle tutored the men’s 4x400m relay team to a gold medal at the Conference USA Outdoor Championships in El Paso with a time of 3:06.59 which helped the team qualify for the NCAA West Preliminaries.
 The 4x400m relay team also set a new meet record at the Conference USA Indoor Championships on their way to claiming gold.